rubyzip/rubyzip/README.md

   end
 ```

-By default Zip64 support is disabled for writing.
-To enable it do next:
+By default, Zip64 support is disabled for writing.
+To enable it do this:

 ```ruby
 Zip.write_zip64_support = true